VenkataVijayaBhaskar007/PAWS_Responsive_Ecommerce_website/README.md

 # PAWS_Ecommerce_website

-### It's a compltely responsive website using html, CSS, JS
+### It's a compltely responsive website using WEB 2.0

 ***&#x1F537;Website is about ecommerce website to buy pets***<br/>